 Decrease Rows In C2C Crochet are the rows where the total number of c2c tiles decreases by 1.
 You can see that in the written pattern at the end of each row where the total count of c2c tiles is displayed and also, most designers will mark the section as Decrease.

 If the increase row section is not explicitly marked, you can tell by the total number of c2c tiles shown at the end of each row.
-If the total count decreases by 1 from the previous row, then this is a decrease row.
+If the total count decreases by 1 from the previous row, then this is a decreased row.